clinical-meteor/cookbook/readme.md

 Hi.
-Welcome to my Meteor Cookbook, FAQ, and Tutorial, culled from about 9 months of emails and discussions from the [meteor] google group and my experiences rolling out packages and apps.
+Welcome to the Meteor Cookbook, FAQ, and Tutorial, culled from about 9 months of emails and discussions from the [meteor] google group and my experiences rolling out packages and apps.
 These documents are intended for the intermediate user learning Meteor, who is accustomed to a) object-oriented frameworks and languages, such as Java and C#, and b) relational databases and data structures derived from SQL table schemas.
 The focus is on helping the user grow accustomed to functional programming using document oriented databases.

 **Index**